 No. The containers belong to us and we will need the bins/boxes to be able to offer the service to the people who move into the property after you.

 Do I need to clean out recyclables before putting them in the containers?

 Yes please.
-Plastic food containers or cans that have been in contact with food should be cleaned before being put in the brown bin.
+Plastic food containers or cans and jars that have been in contact with food should be cleaned before being put in the brown bin.
 A quick rinse in the last of your washing up water is fine.
 You don't need to remove any labels.

 Do you collect shredded paper?

 Shredded paper can go in your blue box, please ensure shredded paper is in a carrier bag or wrapped up in newspaper to prevent it flying about.
 Shredded paper used for animal bedding can go in your green bin.
 Please note: if you are putting it in your green bin it must go in loose, not in a plastic bag.

 Do you have any incentive schemes for us to use real nappies?

 Yes.
 We offer up to £50 reward for anyone already using Real nappies or we provide a free starter kit for those who would like to try them.

 Your wheeled bins are sealed with a lid to minimise smells and you can wrap your food waste for the green bin in newspaper or use compostable caddy liners; these will help to keep your bin clean and eliminate odours.
 Please remember that your food waste can still be collected on a weekly basis simply by using your black bin and green bin on alternate weeks.
 You could also put your general rubbish in plastic bags before putting it in your black bin.
 If you clean out any items that have been in contact with food before you place them in your bin/box, it will minimise any smells.